-The next thing that I do is bust out my calculator and I figure out the percentage of carbohydrates inside the food.
+The next thing that I take out my calculator, and I figure out the percentage of carbohydrates inside the food.
 This is really important to me.
-I don’t like the carbohydrates to go higher than 35%.
-Unfortunately when you read a label of dog food, it does not tell you the percentage of carbohydrates.
-Now, I do some math to kind of figure it out.
-I’ve been told by several people that it’s an imperfect way of measuring the carbs.
+I’m not too fond of carbohydrates to go higher than 35%.
+Unfortunately, when you read a dog food label, it does not tell you the percentage of carbohydrates.
+I do some math to kind of figure it out.
+Several people have told me that it’s an imperfect way of measuring carbs.
 I think it’s still somewhat useful to get an idea of what that number is.

-If you have puppies right now, I’d encourage you to look at that label and see what the percentage of DHA is.
-DHA is Omega 3 fatty acid that’s responsible for the joints and the formation of brain cells.
-And if your bag of dog food says point 0.5% you got to start doing something today to increase that.
-I would encourage you to get some sardines and start including that in the food.
-The one downside of having really high DHA on a daily basis is you run the risk of the dog actually having an upset stomach.
+DHA is an Omega 3 fatty acid responsible for the joints and the formation of brain cells.
+If you have puppies right now, I will encourage you to look at that label and see the percentage of DHA.
+And if your bag of dog food says 0.5%, you have to start doing something today to increase that.
+I would encourage you to get some sardines and start including them in the food.
+The one downside of having a really high DHA daily is that you run the dog’s risk of having an upset stomach.

-If you guys have any questions about dog food I’d love to talk to you about it.
-I’ve been involved with performance dogs for quite some time.
-They have to eat like athletes.
+If you guys have any questions about dog food, I’d love to talk to you about it.
+I’ve been involved with performance dogs for quite some time, and they have to eat like athletes.

 If you have questions, feel free to send a text message to my tip line.
 That number is 832-734-5189.
 You can also go to my YouTube Channel for more tips or find them right here on my website www.longoriahausdogtraining.com.